denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 ```
 The type of varargs is required.
 Often developers use broad varargs type definition using **Object** because most Java types inherit from it: any instance of an object which was type inherited from the **Object** will be accepted as a valid member of varargs at the runtime.

-With all those facts, we need to answer how to implement C variadic arguments using Foreign Function and Memory API.
+With all those facts described above, we need to answer how to implement C variadic arguments using Foreign Function and Memory API.

 ### Runtime representation of named and variadic arguments